Printable Version

 2. Personalised support

-Key development coaches will provide intensive support to help with problems that can be overwhelming and get in the way of finding and keeping a home.
+Key development coaches provide intensive support to help with problems that can be overwhelming and get in the way of finding and keeping a home.

 Advantaged Thinking is a way of working with people that recognises that each person: